That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 3. Graphic Novel/Comic Book Creation

-A lot of people buy and sell comic books and graphic novels.
-So there is a huge demand for it.
+A lot of people buy and sell comic books and graphic novels, so there is a huge demand for them.

 In this career, you can be the author and the illustrator.